StephanChan/SSOCT_HE/README.md

 # SSOCT_HE
-this is the control software for SSOCT_for_HE project at Sustech.
+This is the control software for a serial sectioning swept source OCT system at Sustech.
 # SOFTWARE STRUCTURE

 using QThread of PYQT to do multi-threading control of data acquisition, scanning, data processing, display&saving